 Threat modeling for IT system and application security entered the cybersecurity mainstream in the early 2000s.
 Initially, the discipline borrowed its analytic concepts from other, more mature fields.
 Threat trees, attacker profiles, and risk-analysis – foundational concepts in modern threat modeling – all had their theoretical beginnings in the analytic fields.

 When cybersecurity professionals started threat modeling, they borrowed the concept of data flow diagrams (DFD) from system engineers.
-The mature application and IT system deconstruction comes from process flow diagrams (PDF) which were developed specifically for cybersecurity threat modeling.
+The mature application and IT system deconstruction comes from process flow diagrams (PFD) which were developed specifically for cybersecurity threat modeling.
 The reasoning being, a web application may be visually deconstructed in the same way via process flow diagrams.

 DFDs are detailed flowcharts first developed in the early 1970s when applications were created to run on a specific infrastructure.
 At that time, considering threats to an application separately from the infrastructure would not make sense.